liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 renderURLs in the view layer of our portlet; its purpose is to take the `guestbookName` from the request and get a `Guestbook` using our new method in the -LocalServiceUtil.
 Then it sets the `Guestbook` as a request attribute.
-If you recall, we've organized our guestbooks in the UI with tabs.
+If you recall, guestbooks are organized in the UI with tabs.
 The `swtichTabs` method will be called when one of the tabs is clicked, making the appropriate Guestbook available in the request.